Heinrich Schiff: Career

 Schiff made his conducting debut in 1986.
-He was Artistic Director of the Northern Sinfonia from 1990 to 1996, and recorded with them for the Collins Classics label.
-He also held chief conductorships with the Copenhagen Philharmonic Orchestra in Copenhagen, Denmark (1996–2000), and the Orchester Musikkollegium Winterthur (1996-2001).
+He was artistic director of the Northern Sinfonia from 1990 to 1996, and recorded with them for the Collins Classics label.
+He also held chief conductorships with the Copenhagen Philharmonic Orchestra in Copenhagen, Denmark (1996–2000), and the Orchester Musikkollegium Winterthur (1996–2001).

 In 2004, he was appointed Chief Conductor of the Vienna Chamber Orchestra and served in the post from 2005 to 2008.
 He stood down from the post in 2008 for health reasons.

 Schiff played the "Mara" Stradivarius (1711) and "Sleeping Beauty" made by Montagnana in Venice in 1739.
 His recording of the Bach Cello Suites won prizes, and his recording of the Shostakovich concertos won the Grand Prix du Disque in 1985.
 His recording of the Brahms Double Concerto with Frank Peter Zimmermann and Wolfgang Sawallisch won the Deutscher Schallplattenpreis.
-Composers who have written cello concertos for Schiff include John Casken and Friedrich Gulda.
+Composers who have written cello concertos for Schiff include John Casken, Friedrich Gulda and Otto Zykan.

-Among his students were Rudi Spring, Gautier Capuçon, Richard Harwood and Natalie Clein.
+Among his students were Christian Poltéra, Rudi Spring, Gautier Capuçon, Richard Harwood and Natalie Clein.